Public Health and wellbeing Plan

 Key health and wellbeing issues have been identified in the areas of:

-- Health and wellbeing through the life stages (early childhood and older age as key service areas for Council, and given the significant opportunities to influence future health and wellbeing outcomes for adults during early childhood development).
+- health and wellbeing through the life stages (early childhood and older age as key service areas for us, and given the significant opportunities to influence future health and wellbeing outcomes for adults during early childhood development).

 The report also identifies the following key population groups who are vulnerable to poorer health and wellbeing outcomes: